Jefferson Morley | May 23, 2019

 Another exhibit examines the tradeoffs between security and liberty, between secrecy and oversight.
 NSA whistleblower Thomas Drake talks about how he tried and failed to go through official channels to expose massive contracting abuses.
 Edward Snowden gets short shrift but the ideal of accountability does not.
 Message Deciphered: the intelligence community knows it has a credibility problem.

-On a big screen, the issue is debated with impeccable balance.
+On a big screen, the issue is debated with a show of balance.
 Law professor Alberto Mora argues that torture is repugnant to the American creed of inalienable rights.
 Jose Rodriguez, former CIA operations chief and mentor to director Gina Haspel, counters that torture saved lives.
 “Some day you will learn the whole story,” he says.
 In fact, the Senate Intelligence Committee reviewed the classified record in 2014 and found no examples of torture preventing a terror attack.
 The CIA suppressed the full report.

 The exhibit ends with an opportunity to vote on the question, “Would you be willing to have the U.S. government torture suspected terrorist if they knew about future attacks?”
 Torture wins, 63-37 percent.
 Unclassified Message: Torture is a policy option.